Specialist Advisory Service

 Mainstream Key Stage Team

-The team are in regular contact with all schools where discussions can be held to determine those CYP most in need of access to the service.
+The team is in regular contact with all schools where discussions can be held to determine those CYP most in need of access to the service.

 Early Years Team